-Keywords: Tuberose, farm yard manure, vermicompost, poultry manure, forest soil, and humic acid.
+Keywords: Tuberose, farm yard manure, vermicompost, poultry manure, and humic acid.

 1. INTRODUCTION

 Tuberose (Polianthes tuberosa L.), popularly known as Rajanigandha is an ornamental bulbous plant belonging to the family Amaryllidaceae.
 It was originated in Mexico and grown on large scale in Asia.
 It is one of the most important commercial bulbous ornamentals of sub-tropical and tropical areas and is always in great demand for its attractive and fragrant spikes as well as for producing its loose flowers.
 Because of its prettiness, elegance and sweet pleasant fragrance, it holds very selective and special position to flower loving.
 It has a great economic potential for loose and cut flower trade and essential oil industry (Alan et al., 2007).
 Apart from ornamental value, tuberose is extensively utilized in medicines for headache, diarrhoea, rheumatism and allied pains (Kusuma, 2000).